w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

   ![polkassembly-write-proposal](../assets/polkassembly-write-proposal.png)

   - Create a preimage: an existing preimage can be linked, or a new one can be created.
-To create a preimage, add the beneficiary address and the
+To create a preimage, add the beneficiary address and the token amount.
-    {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} amount.
 The track will be auto-selected and the user can proceed with the creation of a preimage.

   ![polkassembly-create-preimage](../assets/polkassembly-create-preimage.png)